-The Google Cloud SDK and App Engine SDK for PHP each include a local development server that you can run locally to simulate your application running in production App Engine.
-The simulated environment enforces some sandbox restrictions, such as restricted system functions and PHP module imports, but not others, like request time-outs or quotas.
+The simulated environment enforces some sandbox restrictions, such as restricted system functions and Python 3 module imports, but not others, like request time-outs or quotas.

 The local development server also simulates the services provided by the libraries in the SDK for App Engine, including Datastore, Memcache, and Task Queues, by performing their tasks locally.
-Note that when your application is running in the development server, you can still make remote API calls to the production infrastructure using Google APIs HTTP endpoints.
+When your application is running in the development server, you can still make remote API calls to the production infrastructure using Google APIs HTTP endpoints.

 Running the local development server